-A resolved communication variable can also become unresolved if the source is removed at a reconfiguration.
+A resolved communication variable does not become unresolved if the source is removed.
+It gets unresolved the next time, when that particular application is reconfigured.

 Bidirectional Communication Variable

 Bidirectional communication variables have communication in both directions and can be configured for one-to-one connections only.
 These variables can be created for structured data types only.